-Brief: This beginner’s guide tells you what is checksum, what are md5, sha256 or sha-1 checksum, why is checksum used and how to verify checksum in Linux.
+Brief: This beginner’s guide tells you what a checksum checks, what MD5, SHA-256 and SHA-1 checksums are, why checksums are used and how to verify checksums on Linux.

-Checksum is like a digital fingerprint of a file.
+A checksum is like the digital fingerprint of a file.
 In technical terms,

 A checksum is a small-sized datum from a block of digital data for the purpose of detecting errors which may have been introduced during its transmission or storage.

-Well, checksum is a long string of data containing various letters and numbers.
-You’ll generally find them while downloading files from the web, e.g. Linux distribution image, software packages etc.
+So a checksum is a long string of data containing various letters and numbers.
+You’ll generally find them when downloading files from the web, e.g. Linux distribution images, software packages, etc.

-Most common use of checksum is in checking if the downloaded file is corrupted.
+The most common use of checksums is for checking if a downloaded file is corrupted.

-For instance, Ubuntu MATE download page includes SHA256 checksum for every image available there.
-So, after you downloaded an image, you can generate SHA256 checksum for it and verify if the checksum value matches the one mentioned on the site.
+For instance, the Ubuntu MATE download page includes an SHA-256 checksum for every image it makes available.
+So after you’ve downloaded an image, you can generate an SHA-256 checksum for it and verify that the checksum value matches the one listed on the site.

-If it doesn’t, that will mean your downloaded image’s integrity is compromised (maybe it was corrupted during the download process).
-We will use Ubuntu Mate “ubuntu-mate-16.10-desktop-amd64.iso” image file for this guide.
+If it doesn’t, that means your downloaded image’s integrity is compromised (maybe it was corrupted during the download process).
+We will use an Ubuntu MATE “ubuntu-mate-16.10-desktop-amd64.iso” image file for this guide.

-Checksum is generated by checksum algorithm.
-Without going into technical details let’s say that it takes a file as input and outputs the checksum value of that file.
-There are various algorithms for generating checksum.
-Most popular checksum algorithms are:
+Each checksum is generated by a checksum algorithm.
+Without going into the technical details let’s just say it takes a file as input and outputs the checksum value of that file.
+There are various algorithms for generating checksums.
+The most popular checksum algorithms are:

-Let’s see how to verify checksum in Linux.
+Let’s see how to verify a checksum on Linux.

 How to use checksum to verify file integrity [GUI way]

-If you are looking for graphical solution, you can use GtkHash.
+If you’re looking for a graphical solution, you can use GtkHash.